 Sgt.
 Charles Floyd: Who Was or Wasn’t He, and His Untimely Death

-One of the “9 Young Men From Kentucky” who joined the Lewis and Clark Expedition in Oct. of 1803, time and genealogical studies have given us more insight into his parentage and his life.
-The first American soldier to die West of the Mississippi, buried on a bluff (4 times!) near what is now Sioux City, IA, Sgt.
-Floyd has a never to be forgotten place in the history of the 1803-1806 Expedition.
+One of the “Nine Young Men From Kentucky” who joined the Lewis and Clark Expedition in October 1803, time and genealogical studies have given us more insight into his parentage and his life.
+The first American soldier to die West of the Mississippi, buried on a bluff (four times!) near what is now Sioux City, IA, Sgt.
+Floyd has a never-to-be-forgotten place in the history of the 1803-1806 Expedition.

 The Medicines of Lewis and Clark

 The Lewis and Clark Expedition of 1803-1806 that took approximately 28 months, covered nearly 8000 miles and lost the life of only one member, had a very interesting medical supply list.
 What were the medicines and the medical practices of the time?
 Why didn’t Thomas Jefferson send a doctor along?
 What allowed the members to survive the incidents that occurred?
 Could this feat be accomplished today?
 What we know, what we surmise and what time and records have given us can make history fun.